brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 tags: [machinelearning]
 ---

-After reading the [Pytorch 2.x release announcement](https://pytorch.org/get-started/pytorch-2.0/), I was keen to try was the new efficiency improvements that came from porting much of the python code into C++ primitives.
-According to the developers: "to keep eager execution at high-performance, we’ve had to move substantial parts of PyTorch internals into C++.
+In the recent [Pytorch 2.x release announcement](https://pytorch.org/get-started/pytorch-2.0/) the developers stated that "to keep eager execution at high-performance, we’ve had to move substantial parts of PyTorch internals into C++.
 Moving internals into C++ makes them less hackable and increases the barrier of entry for code contributions."
-Also, python's code interpretation and dynamic typing is not efficient, and in many use cases, using C++ compiled code is necessary for e.g. embedded systems, low memory usage and systems without a python runtime installed.
+I was keen to try was the new efficiency improvements that came from porting much of the python code into C++ primitives.
+Python's interpreted execution with dynamic typing on the python runtime is not efficient.
+And in many use cases, using C++ compiled code is necessary for e.g. embedded systems, low memory usage and systems without a python runtime installed.
 The question is: how much faster are the C++ model implementations compared to Python?
-And did porting some of the Pytorch 1.3.1 code to C++ in the Pytorch 2.x really help?

 In this post, we will look on how to implement the GPT2 model introduced in [Building a GPT model from scratch]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}) and a Deep Neural Network of arbitrary width and depth in C++ using LibTorch.
 We will then benchmark these two models on three distinct implementations:
 - the train and inference steps using the original python implementation in python 1.3.1 and 2.1.0;